Encharted Cook

 2 Pounds Small Golden Potatoes, Cold Water, 1 Teaspoon Fine Sea Salt

-• Bring the potatoes to a boil over high heat.
+• Boil Potatoes.
+Bring the potatoes to a boil over high heat.
 Reduce heat to a simmer and cook the potatoes until they are tender, but not soft.
 A toothpick, fork, or knife will easily pierce a potato when it is cooked.

 ⅓ Cup Heavy Cream, ¼ Cup Salted Butter